sepal-contrib/fcdm/doc/en.rst

     The sensor list is updated with the available satellites dataset for the selected time periods.
 User is thus forced to select the dates first.

 The sensors can be selected in the dropdown menu.
 This list is only showing the satellites datasets that are available for the selected time period.
-The user need to select at least 1.
+The user needs to select at least 1.

 .. note::